mutephil/lazy-require/README.md

 wouldnt it make more sense if the test could call upon the contract for the error message? (ie `contract.ERROR_FOR_SOMETHING()`)

 after this experiment its i would guess becuase its gas optimal to store the error in raw string in the require.
-Although success of conditions are fairly close from tested conditions, failures spent ~40% more gas. situtationaly, this extrae gas on failure for software maintance may be worthwhile.
+Although success of conditions are fairly close from tested conditions, failures spent ~40% more gas. situtationaly, this extra gas on failure for software maintance may be worthwhile.

+ps callback use is not truthful as current implementation stands

 to-investigate:
 - [ ] larger message strings